observingClouds/xbitinfo/paper.md

 # Example

-To compress a dataset based on its real bitwise information content with xbitinfo follows the following steps:
+To compress a dataset based on its real bitwise information content with xbitinfo follow these steps:

 ```python
 import xarray as xr